-Manufacturers want to reduce their carbon footprints more than ever but are confused by a fragmented yet fast-growing market for manufacturing sustainability software,
+Manufacturers want to reduce their carbon footprints more than ever but are confused by a fragmented yet fast-growing market for manufacturing sustainability software, according to analysts who track companies’ green initiatives.

 Many companies are just starting to make the business case for sustainability software, while others struggle to collect and centralize their energy data, according to Kimberly Knickle, a practice director at IDC Manufacturing Insights, a research firm based in Framingham, Mass.